-The 2016-2017 Annual Action Plan (AAP) which is currently being implemented includes many ongoing activities which have been funded in previous years and are recommended for continued support for the 2017-2018 AAP.
-As specified in the City's annual monitoring report for the Consolidated Annual Performance and Evaluation Report (CAPER), the expected units of activity (i.e. benchmarks) for each five year goal and objectives were met during the 2015-2016 fiscal year and are anticipated to be met at the end of the current fiscal year.
-Any unmet objectives can be directly attributed to the ongoing reduction in federal entitlements.
+The 2017-2018 Annual Action Plan (AAP) which is currently being implemented includes many ongoing activities which have been funded in previous years and are recommended for continued support for the 2018-2019 AAP.
+As specified in the City's annual monitoring report for the Consolidated Annual Performance and Evaluation Report (CAPER), the expected units of activity (i.e. benchmarks) for each five year goal and objectives are anticipated to be met at the end of the current fiscal year.
+Any unmet objectives can be directly attributed to the ongoing reduction in federal entitlements and/or program or lapse in program/project momentum due to loss of staff and/or organizational changes.